micgear/Camo/README.md

-These are a collection of camo pattersn I have played with
+These are a collection of camo pattersn I have played with, another hobby from making gear is custom patterns.

 I have had these printed with ripstopby the roll (RSBTR) and made them into gear, feel free to use them.